 I've heard that aspirin therapy may not help prevent heart problems when you have diabetes and peripheral artery disease.
 Should I keep taking it?

-Answers from M. Regina Castro, M.D.
+Answer From M. Regina Castro, M.D.

 Diabetes increases your risk of heart attack and clot-related stroke (cardiovascular events).
-Perhipheral artery disease — a condition in which your arteries narrow, reducing blood flow to your arms and legs — also increases your risk of cardiovascular events.
+Peripheral artery disease — a condition in which your arteries narrow, reducing blood flow to your arms and legs — also increases your risk of cardiovascular events.

 M. Regina Castro, M.D.